Dechukni/machine-agent/docs/API.md

 #### Response

 - `200` if successfully subscribed
-- `400` if any of the parameters are not valid
+- `400` if any of the parameters is not valid
 - `404` if there is no such process or channel
 - `500` if any other error occurs